 Decanter's consultant editor Steven Spurrier reports on a hectic week of tasting and dinner parties during Vinexpo 2003.

-It was a dark, stormy night on Tuesday 24 June when I arrived very late for the premiers grands crus classés ‘Millésimes de Collection’ dinner in St-Emilion.
+It was a dark, stormy night on Tuesday 24 June when I arrived very late for the premiers grands crus classés ‘Millésimes de Collection’ dinner in St-Emilion for Vinexpo 2003.
 An already threatening sky had turned black, torrential rain was falling and something like a tornado was buffeting the car as I turned into the drive at Chateau La Gaffelière to be met by a scene of destruction: the power of the rain had broken the middle of the marquee, through which the wind had torn, turning over tables set with Limoges china and Riedel glasses.
 Decanter’s Sarah Kemp had just been saved from a falling strut by David Elswood of Christie’s, yet no one, in dinner jackets and female finery, had been hurt.

 After a few minutes, while Leo de Malet-Roquefort consoled his guests, Eric d’Aramon of Château Figeac and president of the Groupement des Premiers, marshalled his troops.
 With a glass and napkin in our hands, we filed down into the cellars.
 The kitchen tent of a starry chef had been destroyed, spoiling the entire dinner – from Crumble de Foie Gras to Fraises des Bois Mara – except for the cheese.